open-telemetry/oteps/text/0000-metric-label-set.md

 ## Explanation

 Metric instrument APIs which presently take labels in the form `{ Key: Value, ... }` will be updated to take an explicit `LabelSet`.
 The `Meter.DefineLabels` API method supports getting a `LabelSet` from the SDK, allowing the programmer to pre-define labels without being required to manage handles.
-This brings the numnber of ways to update a metric to three, via re-using a handle `GetHandle()`:
+This brings the number of ways to update a metric to three, via re-using a handle from `GetHandle()`:

 ```
 cumulative := metric.NewFloat64Cumulative("my_counter", [